JSON RAO Result File

 Contains information about the reached objective function value, seperated into functional and virtual costs:

-// get the functional cost at a given state
+// get the functional cost after optimisation of a given instant

-// get the total virtual cost at a given state
+// get the total virtual cost after optimisation of a given instant

-// get a specific virtual cost at a given state
+// get a specific virtual cost after optimisation of a given instant

 // get all the virtual cost names in the RAO